naveen17797/newway-filemanager/README.md

 ###upload
 ###download

 New way is a file manager for servers.
 Currently, it can perform the functions mentioned in the list above.
-For added security, this project implements the jls-login system.
+For added security, this project implements the jls-login system(https://github.com/naveen17797/jsonLogSys).

 ###contributors
 @[Maikuolan](https://github.com/Maikuolan)